weynandk/info_threefold/docs/grid/tf-p2psc/compute.md

-# Deploying a Kubernetes Clusters
+# Deploying a Kubernetes Cluster
 ## Deployment of a Kubernetes cluster through the chatflow

 Within the 3bot Admin console, a chatflow has been created to reserve capacity to run Kubernetes cluster on.